craigsefton/chronos/Readme.md

 3. Run command ```composer install```

 ## Testing Your Installation
-All tests are built using PHPUnit, which should have been installed as part of the composer installation (PHPUnit is a dev dependency).
+Tests have been written in PHPUnit, which should have been installed as part of the composer installation (PHPUnit is a dev dependency).

 To run all tests, run the command ```vendor/bin/phpunit``` from within the